Upload Your CV

 To find out how Mai overcame each and progressed her career, watch our interview with her here.

-Imposter syndrome is incredibly common and not something to be ashamed of. study by KPMG revealed that 75% of female executives have experienced imposter syndrome at some point in their careers.
+Imposter syndrome is incredibly common and not something to be ashamed of.
+A study by KPMG revealed that 75% of female executives have experienced imposter syndrome at some point in their careers.

 Elspeth shared her experiences with imposter syndrome and how that, in order to move her career forwards, she realised the importance of advocating for herself.
 Again, this required a lot of planning and preparation, taking the time to understand when to speak up and when to learn from others.